Liquidity Seeking Algorithm

 OpportunisticSits on the bid but will cross the spread if a large block appears.Standard institutional trading; balances speed and price.

-Aggressive (Sniper)Actively takes liquidity from lit exchanges; prioritizes completion.High urgency (e.g., trading on news); willing to pay spread costs to get in/out.
+Aggressive (Sniper)Actively takes liquidity from lit exchanges; prioritizes completion.High urgency (e.g., trading on news); willing to pay spread costs.

-Close-OnlyTargets the closing auction (MOC) to align with benchmark prices.Index funds tracking the closing price.
+Close-OnlyTargets the closing auction (MOC) to align with benchmark prices.Index funds tracking the daily closing price.

 FAQs

-Iceberging is a technique where only a small "tip" of the order (e.g., 100 shares) is displayed on the public order book, while the massive "underwater" portion (e.g., 99,900 shares) is kept hidden in the algorithm's memory.
-This prevents the market from reacting to the true size of the buying or selling pressure.
+Iceberging is a technique used by liquidity seeking algorithms to hide the true size of a large order.
+Only a small "Tip" (e.g., 100 shares) is displayed on the public order book, making it look like a small retail trade.
+The massive "Underwater" portion (e.g., 99,900 shares) remains hidden in the algorithm's memory.
+As the tip is filled, the algorithm automatically "Reloads" another small slice, preventing the market from reacting to the true scale of the buying or selling pressure.

-No. HFT is typically a proprietary strategy used by firms to trade their own capital for profit, relying on speed and arbitrage.
-Liquidity Seeking is an *execution* strategy used by institutional investors to buy or sell large positions efficiently.
-HFTs are often the "prey" or the "environment" that Liquidity Seekers try to navigate.
+No. HFT is typically a proprietary strategy used by firms to trade their own capital for a tiny profit per share, relying on extreme speed and arbitrage.
+A liquidity seeking algorithm is an "Execution Tool" used by institutional investors (like a pension fund) to buy or sell large positions for their clients.
+In the market ecosystem, HFTs are often the "Predators" that liquidity seekers try to avoid or outsmart through randomization and stealth.

 The Bottom Line